Saturday, May 2, 2015

 SAINT OF ANTINOUS

-ON May 2nd, we honor Leonardo da Vinci, born on this day in 1452, who was one of the greatest painters and most versatile geniuses in history.
+ON May 2nd, we honor Leonardo da Vinci, who died on this day in 1519, who was one of the greatest painters and most versatile geniuses in history.

 He was one of the key figures of the Renaissance, a great cultural movement that had begun in Italy in the 1300s.